AdobeDocs/workfront.en/help/quicksilver/planning/fields/create-fields.md

 ## Create fields by connecting record types

-You can create linked record fields when you add a new connection between two Maestro record types, or a record type and an object types from other applications.
+You can create linked record fields when you add a new connection between two record types, or a record type and an object types from other applications.

-For information about connecting Workfront Planning record types, see [Connect record types](../architecture/connect-record-types.md)
+For information about connecting Workfront Planning record types, see [Connect record types](/help/quicksilver/planning/architecture/connect-record-types.md)

 ## Create fields by importing record types using an Excel or CSV file